 Another favourite game of ours; I write one word and he writes a word beginning with the letter my word ended with. e.g. dog - grass - sit - top - pan - nose - egg and so forth.

 Value for money!

 Because our web site http://teachingtreasures.com.au has become so popular our bandwidth has gone through the roof.
-It costs a lot of money to keep a large web site up and running so we decided to make all the teaching tools available online under a honour system.
+It costs a lot of money to keep a large web site up and running so we decided to make many of the teaching tools available online under a honour system.
 We have also placed other advertisers on the site in an effort to help keep the site running as not many institutions to date using our material are very honorable.

 If we don't have the financial support from our bulk users I fear that Teaching Treasures will eventually disappear from the World Wide Web.
 If you have not considered helping out, please consider it!
 It will help keep this resource available for those who love teaching.
 To those who have helped we hope you are benefiting from the resources, and thank you for your support.

 I hope you enjoy teaching your children as much as I enjoy mine.
 Enjoy teaching them, enjoy spending time with them and don't get stressed out over silly matters.
 It really makes no difference if you teach at home or at school, give or take some twenty odd kids.... it's hard work!
 Take each day as it comes and if you trust in the Lord Jesus Christ as your Saviour like I do, then put your trust in Him.
 Ask for His guidance and strength and each day will unfold according to His will.